 Although an automatic polishing machine makes the process easier, no special tools are necessary.

 On the other hand, intensive labor and skill are necessary when repairing carbon fiber structures.

 This is because the strands of carbon are woven together in a certain direction, meaning that the technician must pay attention to both the number of fibers and their orientation.

 Furthermore, every layer of repaired carbon needs to replicate the original design exactly to maintain identical properties.

 The bottom line

-Painting over carbon fiber might be difficult, especially for novices who are unsure of how to use a good brush or roller to apply paints.
+Painting over carbon fiber might be possible, but it’s difficult, especially for novices who are unsure how to use a good brush or roller to apply paint.

 Just remember to take your time, have patience, and practice on some smaller pieces before you tackle any bigger, more expensive, and more important project.